 Those with near-native fluency in a language should consult Modern Languages faculty for appropriate placement.

-Students may also fulfill this requirement by enrolling in a study abroad program in a non-English speaking country, provided the program has been approved by their major department in consultation with the National and International Exchange Center.
+Students may also fulfill this requirement by enrolling in a study abroad program in a non-English speaking country, provided the program has been approved by their major department in consultation with the Global Education Office.

 Students with documented learning disabilities should apply to the Office of Disability Services and then to the chair of Modern Languages to seek a waiver.